List of Playboy Playmates of 2014: March

 Britt Linn is a model & former surgical technician who is the Playboy Playmate of the Month for March 2014.
 Her centerfold was photographed by Josh Ryan.
 She is the first short-haired Playmate in more than 15 years.
 Ryan discovered Linn via her Instagram account and encouraged her to try out for the magazine.
 She previously modeled under the name Britt Linn Vee.

 Linn started modeling after being discovered by a scouting agent on Facebook in September 2013 and went on to model during Mercedes-Benz Fashion Week in New York City.
 She later signed with RED Model Management.
 Subsequent modeling jobs were in Seventeen and Vogue Italia magazine and Diesel clothing.
-Linn married in November 2013 and gave birth to a daughter in December 2014.
+Linn married Paul Olczyk in November 2013 and gave birth to a daughter in December 2014.
 She credits her rural upbringing with her ability to hunt and turn a deer into venison.